open-horizon/examples/edge/services/fft_client/INSTALL.md

 Using `vi` or your favorite editor, edit `./horizon/hzn.json`.

 On the line `"HZN_ORG_ID": "testorg",`, replace "testorg" with your ORG ID.
+If you have it specified as an environment variable, you can skip this step.
 On the line `"DOCKER_IMAGE_BASE": "openhorizon/volantmq",`, replace "openhorizon" with your dockerhub login.
 On the line `"SERVICE_NAME": "ibm.volantmq",`, remove "ibm.".
 On the line `"SERVICE_VERSION": "1.0.1"`, replace "1.0.1" with the current version you wish to set it to.